Invasion of Minorca (1781): Invasion reality

-This plan had one basic flaw – the assumption that the British would believe a vast convoy approaching Menorca had friendly intentions.
+This plan had one basic flaw – the assumption that the British would believe a vast convoy approaching Minorca had friendly intentions.
 Additionally, further modifications had to be made because of the wind, which forced the main part of the fleet to sail round the south of the island, rather than the north; the landing at Ciudadela was also temporarily impossible.
-So, about 10:30 am, the fleet rounded Aire island, at the south-east tip of Menorca, and began the approach to Port Mahón, while the Alcaufar contingent headed for land.
+So, about 10:30 am, the fleet rounded Aire island, at the south-east tip of Minorca, and began the approach to Port Mahón, while the Alcaufar contingent headed for land.
 A little after 11:30, the leading vessel of the fleet, San Pascual passed St. Philip's Castle, its crew at battle stations (immediate battle was not anticipated, but this was a naval tradition).
 Finally, around 1:00 pm, San Pascual arrived at Mesquida, and the rest of the fleet gradually caught up, and preparations for landing began.
 At 6:00 pm, the Spanish flag was raised on the beach, and received a 23-gun salute.

-The British had a watchtower on the south coast of Menorca, and had spotted the fleet approaching.
+The British had a watchtower on the south coast of Minorca, and had spotted the fleet approaching.
 An urgent message was immediately sent to Mahón; later reinforced by a more detailed report from the watchtower on Monte Toro, in the centre of the island.
 By midday, most of the British personnel around Mahón had been moved within the walls of St. Philip's Castle, a chain had been fixed across the entrance to the port, and small vessels were being sunk in the narrow channel, making entry by sea impossible.
 Some dependants, including the Governor's family, made preparations to sail to safety in Italy aboard a Venetian ship, and a message about the invasion was sent to the British envoy at Florence, ending with an assurance that the garrison was in "high health and Spirits" and would make "a vigorous resistance".
 The ship reached Leghorn – Livorno in Italian – on 31 August).
 When the Spanish troops entered the town of Mahón, most of the remaining population was on their side, and greeted them with cheers.
 At Georgetown only 152 prisoners were taken, and the troops sent to Ciudadela and Fornells on 20 August found only token British forces of about 50 men.
 While arrangements were made to put the island under a Spanish administration, letters were exchanged between de Crillon and Governor Murray, and the invaders began preparing their own defences against counter-attacks.
-By 23 August there were over 7,000 Spanish soldiers on Menorca, and 3,000 more soon joined them.
+By 23 August there were over 7,000 Spanish soldiers on Minorca, and 3,000 more soon joined them.
 The bulk of the fleet left once the troops were securely established, and Guichen arrived back at Brest on 15 September.